LMulvey/gitbook-node-chat-tutorial/README.md

 # Introduction

-Hello and thank you for joining us for this intro to Web development with JavaScript workshop.
+Hello and thank you for joining us at the JavaScript Essentials Workshop!

-My name is David VanDusen, Web bootcamp instructor at Lighthouse Labs, and your instructor today.
+My name is Lee Mulvey, a local freelance web developer, and I'll be your instructor today!

-My background is in software development, focusing on Web technologies.
-I started programming at a young age and built websites during some of the most exciting times in the technologies' histories.

-That said, I started out in fine arts and music and have played everything from piano in a jazz big band to singing in a thrash metal band.
-Programmers are all sorts of people.
+I've been programming for a lot of years now, but, I originally got my start managing the vBulletin forums for web comic Cyanide & Happiness.

+Special thanks to David Van Dusen with Lighthouse Labs for designing this course.
+He created the content--I've simpy forked it and changed a few things around.
+The original can be found at http://www.github.com/lighthouse-labs/gitbook-node-chat-tutorial

+Thanks to Bridge Coworking for allowing us to use their awesome space tonight for the workshop.

 ## Pair programming